What kinds of books does the Library have? What is the difference between the Main Library and the Special Collections department?

 Who can get a library card?
 Can I access your databases?

-State Employees are eligible for library cards, which enable them to borrow library materials and access the Library’s databases.
+State employees are eligible for library cards, which enable them to borrow library materials and access the Library’s databases.
 Other visitors can receive cards that will allow them to use public access computers and databases while in the Library.
 We regret that we are unable to provide remote access to the databases to non-state employees.
 However, the Massachusetts Board of Library Commissioners offers access to a wide variety of databases to Massachusetts residents.
 In addition to databases offered by their home public libraries, Massachusetts residents are also eligible for Boston Public Library cards, which allow for access to a large selection of additional databases.

 Can I browse the library stacks to find what I need?

-The State Library is a closed-stacks library, which means that patrons are not permitted to access the stack areas where the majority of our materials are located.
+The State Library is a closed-stacks library, which means that patrons are not permitted access to the stack areas where the majority of our materials are located.
 Our librarians are more than happy to retrieve any materials needed for research or other purposes.

 What sort of computer, printer and scanner access does the library offer?
 Do you have wireless internet in the library?